MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - tin#

 ## Germany driver's license number
-This sensitive information type entity is included in the EU Driver's License bundle
+This sensitive information type entity is only available in the EU Driver's License bundle

 ### Format